CyberHeroRS/writeups/NahamConCTF/2023/Networks/nobigdeal.md

 Luckly there is a tool that can be used to connect to NBD servers called `nbd-client` but when I tryed to connect to the challenge server i got the following message: `warning the oldstyle protocol is no longer supported`.
 After doing a bit more research on the NBD github i figured out that NBD protocol has a new version of handshake which has been implemented in version 3.10 of the package.

 In order to connect to the server I needed an older version which i found at the [NBD Surceforge](https://sourceforge.net/projects/nbd/files/nbd/).
-After downloading and installing an older version of the package i was finnally able to connect to the server using following command:
+After downloading and installing an older version of the package i was finally able to connect to the server using following command:
 ```
 sudo nbd-client challenge.nahamcon.com 30434 /dev/nbd0
 ```